Skip to Main Content

 The goal of the Artist in Residence programme is to provide artists with an opportunity to work on their craft of making art, while creating opportunities with our ākonga to have a chance to see artists in action.
 Students from all three schools get to interact with the Artist in Residence, and each year, the Artist in Residence brings a new and different approach to art making – from traditional painting practices to more conceptual ideas.
 This gives our ākonga the opportunity to learn more about many different forms of art making.

-Previous artists include: Jeremy Bennett, Taupuruariki (Ariki) Whakataka Brightwell, Kelcy Taratoa, Seraphine Pick, Matt Gauldie, Hannah Schickedanz (mural in page header), Greta Menzies, Sam Duckor-Jones, Michel Tuffery, Antony Nobilo, and Lynne Sandri.
+Previous artists include: Dean Proudfoot, Jeremy Bennett, Taupuruariki (Ariki) Whakataka Brightwell, Kelcy Taratoa, Seraphine Pick, Matt Gauldie, Hannah Schickedanz (mural in page header), Greta Menzies, Sam Duckor-Jones, Michel Tuffery, Antony Nobilo, and Lynne Sandri.